fronbasal/pretix-order-checkin/README.md

 Adds check-in related buttons to the order overview page.

-### Warning
+> [!WARNING]

-The reason this isn't implemented in Pretix, is this won't work well for events with multiple check-in lists.
-This plugin takes the first list that accepts the product.
+> This feature is not implemented in Pretix due to incompatibility with events using multiple check-in lists; the plugin defaults to the first list accepting the product.

+This plugin situationally adds "check-in", "check-out" and "delete check-ins" buttons to the order overview page to quickly manage check-ins of your guests!

-# Development setup
+## Development setup

 1. Make sure that you have a working [pretix development setup](https://docs.pretix.eu/en/latest/development/setup.html).